 He has been elected to Fellowships of All Souls College, Oxford (1961-8 and 1982-4), Massachucsetts Insttute of Technology (Rockefeller Fellow, 1962-3), the British Academy (2006), and the Stellenbosch Institute of Advanced Studies (2011).
 Prof. Lipton holds an MA degree from Oxford University and D. Litt. from the University of Sussex.
 He has received various awards and distinctions, including the Leontief Prize (2012), the Jenkyns Prize and the George Webb Medley Prize in Economics.

-He is currently on the Program Advisory Committee of HarvestPlus (the CGIAR’s biofortification research group), and in the UK on the Boards of the Overseas Development Institute, the Journal of Development Studies and International Development Enterprises.
+He is a current or recent member of the Program Advisory Committee of HarvestPlus (the CGIAR’s biofortification research group), and in the UK on the Boards of the Overseas Development Institute, the Journal of Development Studies and International Development Enterprises.
 The author of over 150 publications, including eight books, Dr. Lipton has served as an advisor to the World Bank, the United Nations Development Programme, the International Food Policy Research Institute, the International Labor Organization, the Food and Agriculture Organization, the International Fund for Agricultural Development, and the Asian Development Bank and several governments, including Bangladesh, Botswana, India, Sri Lanka, South Africa and the UK (Dept. of International Development).

 Michael married Merle Lipton in 1966.
 Merle is an expert on modern South African politics and is currently an Associate Fellow at the Royal Institute of International Affairs, Chatham House.
 Michael and Merle have a son, Emanuel, and a grandson, Joshua.
 Michael’s interests include chess problems.
 He has co-authored Chess Problems: Introduction to an Art (Faber, 2002) and The two-move Chess Problem: tradition and development (Faber, 1966) and many articles, mostly in The Problemist.
 He is a past President of the British Chess Problem Society (2000-2002) and a FIDE International Master of Chess Composition, and has composed over 400 problems, mostly two-movers.

 Recent research and coverage